ovh/docs/pages/network/bring_your_own_ip/bring-your-own-IP/guide.en-gb.md

 > @api {GET} /ip/{ip}/bringYourOwnIp/slice
 >

-with following parameters:
+Use the following parameters:

-- ip : the IP block you want to slice, in CIDR notation
+- ip : the IP block you want to slice, in CIDR notation.

 To merge back a block into a parent block, use this API call :